Mon to Fri:

 The best way to prevent an overflowing toilet is to nip the problem in the bud.
 So, spring into action with your plunger drain snake as soon as you observe any clog.
 Or, plunge into the toilet once or twice every few weeks as a precaution against blockages.
 Remember, maintenance is the key.
 Keep your toilet clean and plunge it now and then to lessen your chances of having blockages.
 Try a toilet snake if the plunger fails.

 However, if you’ve noticed that the waste takes longer to flush down, even without any visible clogs, consider calling a plumber to check the drains properly.
-And even if you didn’t flush recently and your toilet is running, or it’s the opposite, and your toilet isn’t flushing, you can reach out to us for advice and a plumbing inspection.
+And even if you haven’t flushed recently and your toilet is running, or it’s the opposite, and your toilet isn’t flushing, you can contact us for advice and a plumbing inspection.

 Gold Coast Plumbing Company is always ready to respond to any emergency plumbing situation.
-From malfunctioning hot water systems and water heater in your commercial properties to tree roots invading your pipes, leaking taps, gas fitting, and installing a backflow prevention device, get in touch with us, and we’ll be at your doorstep in no time.
+From malfunctioning hot water systems and water heaters in your commercial properties to tree roots invading your pipes, leaking taps, gas fitting, and installing a backflow prevention device, get in touch with us, and we’ll be at your doorstep soon.

-On that note, We’ll conclude this article with what can cause your toilet to overflow.
-Till next time, take care!
+On that note, we’ll conclude this article with what can cause your toilet to overflow.
+Take care, until next time!